nriveira/runDLC/README.md

 to the idev line to specify how long before the system will return you back to the login node.
 The default is 30 minutes. (e.g. if you plan to train the module for 10 hours, use -m 600)

+./init should only be run once and is used to create the new DLC environment.
 To get back to this step when working on your project, run:

 	./container.sh